sebnyberg/doomemacs-nix-example/README.md

 ## Background

-As part of moving my home configuration to Nix, I spent some time getting Doom Emacs to work.

 There is a community project that aims to simplify Doom in Nix at [nix-community/nix-doom-emacs](https://github.com/nix-community/nix-doom-emacs), but as of writing (early 2024), it has been broken for more than a year.